About The IDBA

 Our mission

-To make dragon boat racing a mass participation sport throughout the whole 32 counties of Ireland and make the sport accessible to all ages and abilities.
+To make dragon boat racing a mass participation sport throughout the 32 counties of Ireland and make the sport accessible to all ages and abilities.

 The IDBA Aims To: